-753. A request for early certainty will be submitted by the MNE group's co-ordinating entity to its lead tax administration, which in most cases should be in the MNE group's UPE jurisdiction.
+753.728.
+A request for early certainty will be submitted by the MNE group's co-ordinating entity to its lead tax administration, which in most cases should be in the MNE group's UPE jurisdiction.
 This request should be submitted by an agreed deadline, say within [six months] of the end of the relevant fiscal year end.
-Within [28 days] of receiving the request, the lead tax administration should send a notification to competent authorities in all jurisdictions where the MNE group has a constituent entity or a market, based on information provided by the MNE group.
+Within [28 days 1 month] of receiving the request, the lead tax administration should send a notification to competent authorities in all jurisdictions where the MNE group has a constituent entity or a market, based on information provided by the MNE group.

-754. As mentioned above, the MNE group should have provided an agreement signed by all constituent entities undertaking residual profits activities confirming that they agree to be bound by any changes to the

-MNE group's Amount A self-assessment return agreed by the co-ordinating entity.
-In addition, the request for tax certainty should include confirmation from these constituent entities:
+As mentioned above, the MNE group should have provided an agreement signed by all constituent entities undertaking residual profits activities confirming that they agree to be bound by any changes to the MNE group's Amount A self-assessment return agreed by the co-ordinating entity.
+Depending upon the final design of Amount A, this agreement may also need to be signed by other constituent entities in the MNE group.
+In addition, subject to domestic law restrictions, the request for tax certainty should include confirmation from these constituent entities that:

 - that they will not pursue any domestic remedies with respect to Amount A unless the coordinating entity confirms that the MNE group is withdrawing from the early certainty process (including where the co-ordinating entity does not accept the basis upon which certainty is offered by affected tax administrations), and - that they agree to the suspension of time limits on domestic compliance activity for the period of the review, to the extent this is possible under each jurisdiction's law.
-This is to ensure that, in the event an MNE group does not accept the outcomes of a review and chooses to rely on domestic remedies, tax administrations are still able to conduct their own enquiries.
+This is to ensure that, in the event an MNE group does not accept the outcomes of a review and chooses to rely on domestic remedies, tax administrations are still able to conduct their own enquiries, and - they understand that any binding tax certainty provided as a result of this process may fall away if - o any member of the MNE group later pursues domestic remedies with respect to Amount A for the relevant fiscal year or - o it is later discovered that information provided by the MNE group to tax administrations for the purposes of its review is inaccurate, incomplete or misleading.

-755. If these elements are provided, the lead tax administration will inform the co-ordinating entity that its request for Amount A tax certainty is accepted.
+If these elements are provided, the lead tax administration will inform the co-ordinating 755.730. entity as soon as possible or within [one month] that its request for Amount A tax certainty is accepted.
 Incomplete requests will not be accepted and the lead tax administration will advise the co-ordinating entity as to any outstanding items that should be provided.
-There is no opportunity for a fully complete request for tax certainty from an MNE group to be declined.
+In exceptional cases, where the lead tax administration is aware or is made aware (e.g. by the MNE group or an affected tax administration) that an MNE group's financial statements or other information relied on in calculating Amount A are likely to change or be re-stated and this will have an impact on Amount A, the lead tax administration may decline the MNE's request for certainty, but may agree that a request can be submitted once the final position is known.
+There is no other opportunity for a fully complete request for tax certainty from an MNE group to be declined.